RaghuSai-09/covid_vaccine/README.md

 The USER Privileges:
   1. Users need to log in first, then can avail of the slot.
   2. Users can view the vaccination centers and can search the centers using working hours.

   User Credentials:

-  email: ccc@gmail.com
+  Email: ccc@gmail.com

-  password: ccc
+  Password: ccc

 The ADMIN Privileges:
   1. Admin can add Vaccination Centers